quic/ai-engine-direct-helper/Samples/StableDiffusion/README.md

 ## Output
 The output image will be saved to the following path:
 ```
-c:\ai-hub\SD_1.5\images\
+c:\ai-app\SD_1.5\images\
 ```

 ## Reference
-You need to setup the QNNHelper environment before you run the sample code.
-Below is the guide on how to setup the QNNHelper environment:<br>
+You need to setup the QAI AppBuilder environment before you run the sample code.
+Below is the guide on how to setup the QAI AppBuilder environment:<br>
 https://github.com/quic/ai-engine-direct-helper/blob/main/README.md <br>
 https://github.com/quic/ai-engine-direct-helper/blob/main/Docs/User_Guide.md